j23414/mango-user-guide/kegg.md

 Select an organism from the list so it's highlighted and then click the **Fetch Pathway List** button.

+You may also type into the search box and press **Enter/Return** to search for a particular organism.

 <div style="width:400px">
 ![](img34.png)